mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 Let's try approach 1, since it scales better if we add further types in the future.
 So, we are searching for correctly typed statements.

-We manually define the types:
+We manually define type-precicates:
 ```
-% definition of type i1, i.e. booleans
+% definition of what is in type i1, i.e. booleans
 i1(0).
 i1(1).

-% definition of type i4
+% definition of what is in type i4
 i4(0).
 i4(1).
 i4(2).